uweb/uw_wp_theme/README.md

 ## Installation
 1. Download this repo as a zip file.
+2. If needed, rename the zip file or folder to `uw_wp_theme.zip`.
-2. Log into your WordPress admin, if not already.
+3. Log into your WordPress admin, if not already.
-3. Go to Appearance > Themes and click the Add New button.
+4. Go to Appearance > Themes and click the Add New button.
-4. Click the Upload Theme button.
+5. Click the Upload Theme button.
-5. Drag and drop the UW WordPress Theme zip file to the file upload area and click the Install Now button.
+6. Drag and drop the UW WordPress Theme zip file to the file upload area and click the Install Now button.
-6. Click the Activate link.
+7. Click the Activate link.

 Do you need a child theme?
 If so, download and install our [starter child theme](https://github.com/uweb/uw_wp_theme_child).